TeemuKoivisto/teemukoivisto.xyz/README.md

 Funnily enough, for my first blog I authored this SEO library https://www.npmjs.com/package/react-seo-meta-tags and for this third blog, a vite plugin to dynamically render templates using the usual `/blog` etc paths and `[slug]` patterns, popularized by Next.js and alike.

+BROKEN since base url doesnt work as it should as of 5.11.2022

 [GitHub pages](https://teemukoivisto.github.io/teemukoivisto.xyz/)

 # How to run locally